Dani-Gore13/hw1-challenge1-code-refactor/README.md

 ## Description:

-- I have gone in an refactored the HTML code to follow accesibilty standards so that the website is optimized for for search engines.
+- I have gone in and refactored the HTML code to follow accesibilty standards so that the website is optimized for for search engines.
 I have edited the code without changing the websites original looks and functions.

 ## What has been changed: